D R A F T

 Please forgive this intrusion.
 I feel the need to explain my actions so that you don’t get the wrong impression.

 The images on funnypearls.com were only added because I know from research that users want to see human faces on websites.
 (NOTE to MJ/PH: Do double-check spelling of ‘faces’.
-A certain typo here would be most unfortunate and necessitate follow-up apology letter).
+One particular typo here would be most unfortunate and necessitate follow-up apology letter).

 In short, Sir/Madam, by using our own photos we save cumbersome paperwork by eliminating the need for release forms.
 We also avoid having to pay for stock photos.

-On the subject of money, I can confirm that we receive absolutely no income from the site.
+On the subject of money, I can confirm that we receive no income from the site.
 Funnypearls.com is a non-profit venture, an altruistic enterprise created out of the desire to encourage more women to explore their humorous side.
 We see so much excellent, serious writing by women.
-But women are also funny and it’s important we don’t forget that side of ourselves.
+But women can do fun too and we’re here to celebrate that.

 Finally, I ask you to forgive the trumpet emojis I add on social media when publicising our own pieces or short stories.
 I use these only to show that I’m sheepish about promoting own material.
-I think I am now apologising for apologising.
-Sorry about that.
+It would appear, I am now apologising for apologising.
+Please forgive me.